PhD in Germany: Funded Doctoral Programs 2026

 - Direct supervisor relationship — You negotiate your research topic, timeline, and working arrangements directly with your supervisor.
 This offers great flexibility but also requires self-discipline and initiative.

-- Employment at the chair — Most individual doctoral candidates are employed as Wissenschaftliche Mitarbeiter (research associates) at their supervisor's department, typically on a 50–65% TV-L E13 contract.
-This means your research time is supplemented by teaching duties (usually 2–4 hours per week of seminars or tutorials).
+- Employment at the chair — Most individual doctoral candidates are employed as Wissenschaftliche Mitarbeiter (research associates) at their supervisor's department on a 50–65% TV-L E13 contract.
+Your research time is supplemented by teaching duties of 2–4 hours per week (seminars or tutorials).

-- Duration — The average time to completion for individual doctorates is 4.5 years, though this varies significantly by field.
-Engineering and natural sciences tend to be faster (3.5–4 years), while humanities and social sciences often take 5–6 years.
+- Duration — The average time to completion is 4.5 years.
+Engineering and natural sciences are faster (3.5–4 years).
+Humanities and social sciences take 5–6 years.

-- Finding a position — You typically find these positions by contacting professors directly, responding to job advertisements on portals like academics.de or university career pages, or through academic networks and conferences.
+- Finding a position — You find these positions by contacting professors directly, responding to job advertisements on portals like Academics.de Or university career pages, or through academic networks and conferences.

 The Structured PhD Program (Strukturierte Promotion)